Home

 Can I Get Residency in Portugal If I Buy Land?

-No, as of 2025, real estate investments, including land purchases, no longer make you eligible for the Golden Visa program.
+No. As of 2025, real estate investments, including land purchases, no longer qualify for the Golden Visa program.

-At Tytle, we provide advanced tax solutions including:
+At Tytle, we provide global tax services, including:

 • And much more!